-B.Except for the above-mentioned financial instruments with active markets, the fair value of other financial instruments is obtained through valuation techniques or with reference to the quoted prices of counterparties.
-For the fair value obtained through the valuation techniques, the Company refers to the current fair value of other financial instruments with similar conditions and characteristics, the discounted cash flow method or other valuation techniques, including calculations using models based on the market information available at the parent company only balance sheet date (e.g., the yield curve published by Taipei Exchange and the average quoted price of Reuters commercial paper benchmark).

-- C.The output of the valuation model is the estimated value, and the valuation techniques may not reflect all the relevant factors of the financial instruments held by the Company.
-Therefore, estimated value of the valuation models appropriately adjusted according to additional parameters, such as model risk or liquidity risk.
-According to the Company's fair value valuation model management policies and relevant control procedures, the management believes that in order to properly express the fair value of financial instruments and non-financial instruments in the parent company only balance sheet, valuation adjustments are necessary.
-The price information appropriate and parameters used in the evaluation process are carefully evaluated and appropriately adjusted according to current market conditions. - D.The Company has included credit risk valuation adjustments into the calculation of the fair value of financial instruments to reflect a counterparty's credit risk and the Company's credit quality, respectively. - 5.
-There were no transfers between Level 1 and Level 2 fair value during 2022 and 2021.
+- B. Except for the above-mentioned financial instruments with active markets, the fair value of other financial instruments is obtained through valuation techniques or with reference to the quoted prices of counterparties.
+For the fair value obtained through the valuation techniques, the Company refers to the current fair value of other financial instruments with similar conditions and characteristics, the discounted cash flow method, or other valuation techniques, including calculations using models based on the market information available at the parent company only balance sheet date (e.g. the yield curve published by Taipei Exchange and the average quoted price of Reuters commercial paper benchmark). - C. The output of the valuation model is the estimated value, and the valuation techniques may not reflect all the relevant factors of the financial instruments held by the Company.
+Therefore, the estimated value of the valuation models will be appropriately adjusted according to additional parameters, such as model risk or liquidity risk.
+According to the Company's fair value valuation model, management policies, and relevant control procedures, management believes that valuation adjustments are appropriate and necessary to properly express the fair value of financial and non-financial instruments in the parent company only balance sheet.
+The price information and parameters used in the evaluation process are carefully evaluated and appropriately adjusted according to current market conditions. - D. The Company has included credit risk valuation adjustments in the calculation of the fair value of financial instruments to reflect a counterparty's credit risk and the Company's credit quality, respectively. - 5.
+There were no transfers between Level 1 and Level 2 in 2023 and 2022. - 6.
+There are no changes in Level 3 in 2023 and 2022 - 7.
+There was no transfer to or out of Level 3 in 2023 and 2022. - 8.
+In the Company's valuation process for fair value classified as Level 3, the finance department is responsible for independent fair value verification for financial instruments, uses data from independent sources to make the valuation results close to the market level, and confirms that the source of the data is independent, reliable, consistent with other resources, and representative of the executable price, while regularly updating the inputs, data, and other necessary fair value adjustments to ensure that the valuation results are reasonable. - 9.
+The valuation model was adopted by the Company after careful evaluation, but using different valuation models may result in different valuation results.